Kingston South End (Charlotte, North Carolina): History

 The final two transactions were closed in June 2021 for $17.1 million.
 One of the transactions White Point Partners and Greystar completed was to acquire two parcels located at addresses 1700 South Blvd which included a parking lot and 1708 South Blvd which contained a two story 18,946 sqft building.
 This two-story building was formerly a brewery for Atlanta-based New Realm Brewing Co.
 New Realm Brewing had a brewery located at 1708 for 4 years.
 Prior to the brewery it was 1950s manufacturing facility owned by Boulevard Films.
 The third and final transaction included the permanently closed Rosemont and 120 E Kingston.
 The rezoning petition for 3.5 acres along South Boulevard to rezoned as mixed use was approved by city council in June 2021.

 About an acre of the 3.5 acres has been rezoned as transit-oriented development urban center, the most flexible and dense transit-oriented zoning.
 This acre was for the lots with addresses 1700 and 1708 South Blvd., 1714 South Blvd. is the location of the building.

+The building delivered in October 2024.
+At the time of delivery White Point did not have any retail tenants to occupy the 13,000 sqft of ground-floor retail space.
+However, Walgreens, which previous occupied a building next door that was torn down, is expected to occupy some of that retail space.
+Huntington National Bank opened a ground-floor branch in the building in November 2025.